schamberg97/express-normalizeurl/README.md

 # Express-NormalizeUrl
 URL normalisation for Express and Connect.
 Forked form @AntuanKhanna/express-url to serve as (almost) drop-in replacement and to maintain the unmaintained code.
+(E.g. express-url had a typo, where "repeatedSlash" option was written as "repetedSlash".
+In that case, express-normalizeurl will respect both typing variants)

 ## About